Production - Equipment

 The headphones I use for tracking are the Beyer Dynamic DT150.

-I also use a couple of other headphones.
-These are cheaper headphones that I use around the house and for comparison purposes.
+I also use a couple of cheaper headphones that I use around the house and for comparison purposes.
 There is one in particular that I use the most and they are far from perfect but that's one of the reasons I like them - they over-exaggerate the bass frequencies (like a lot of modern headphones) and are wireless.
 I know that if I can tame the bass on these that I'm ok.
 In fact every member of my family has a pair of these, and they all sound slightly different.

 This is one area that I really would like to expand.
 I only have the one microphone and I use it for all recording.
 Fortunately, I think I chose wisely and it is a good all-rounder.
 Mine is an Audio Technica 2020.
 It is a good all-round budget microphone (I would avoid the USB version if you have a good interface to plug it into).